openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

 OpenStack clusters use several types of network managers: FlatDHCPManager, VLANManager and Neutron (formerly Quantum).
-The current version of Fuel UI supports only two (FlatDHCP and VlanManager), but Fuel CLI supports all three.
+The current version of Fuel UI supports only two (FlatDHCP and VLANManager), but Fuel CLI supports all three.
 For more information about how the first two network managers work, you can read these two resources:

 * `OpenStack Networking – FlatManager and FlatDHCPManager
   <http://www.mirantis.com/blog/openstack-networking-flatmanager-and-flatdhcpmanager/>`_
-* `Openstack Networking for Scalability and Multi-tenancy with VlanManager
+* `Openstack Networking for Scalability and Multi-tenancy with VLANManager
   <http://www.mirantis.com/blog/openstack-networking-vlanmanager/>`_

 FlatDHCPManager (multi-host scheme)
 -----------------------------------

-The main idea behind the flat network manager is to configure a bridge (i.e. **br100**) on every compute node and have one of the machine's host interfaces connect to it.
+The main idea behind the flat network manager is to configure a bridge (i.e. **br100**) on every Compute node and have one of the machine's host interfaces connect to it.
 Once the virtual machine is launched its virtual interface will connect to that bridge as well.
 The same L2 segment is used for all OpenStack projects, which means that there